-- Aristocrats Are Evil – the baron’s wife turns out to be the leader of the local Urgathoa cultist convent.
+Aristocrats Are Evil – the baron’s wife turns out to be the leader of the local Urgathoa cultist convent.
 With her husband helping and profiting from it.

-- Kill It with Fire – at the end of it all complete chaos broke out with ghouls running rampant – Tybald employed his typical fireball crowd control tactic.
-CHECK
+Kill It with Fire – at the end of it all complete chaos broke out with ghouls running rampant – Tybald employed his typical fireball crowd control tactic.

-- Just in Time – Aras was tied up to a stone throne, probably about to be eaten alive.
+Justin Time – Aras was tied up to a stone throne, probably about to be eaten alive.
 The team made it just in time.
-CHECK

-- Lethal Diagnosis – the strange sickness rampant throughout the surrounding area.
+Lethal Diagnosis – the strange sickness rampant throughout the surrounding area.
 If you as much as cough, you’re as good as dead and sent to a quarantine zone.
-CHECK

-- Riddle Me This – the riddle’s which the team constantly has to solve in order to progress seem to be the long-gone mage’s favorite locking mechanism, culminating in the final riddle based on game theory.
+Riddle Me This – the riddle’s which the team constantly has to solve in order to progress seem to be the long-gone mage’s favorite locking mechanism, culminating in the final riddle based on decision theory.

 Session 9 - Perspectives

-- "Freaky Friday" Flip – the whole spiel of the Pond of Destiny, as Alvis ever so aptly named it, was to make the team exchange bodies.
-Tybald’s mind went into Alvis’ body, Alvis wen into Halungalom and so on.
+"Freaky Friday" Flip – the whole spiel of the Pond of Destiny, as Alvis ever so aptly named it, was to make the team exchange bodies.
+Tybald’s mind went into Alvis’ body, Alvis went into Halungalom and so on.
 Panic and mild fascination ensued.
-CHECK

-- Human Chess – Tybald’s dream with destiny include life-sized chesspieces of everyone he’s ever met, with him as the main player CHECK
+Human Chess – Tybald’s dream with destiny include life-sized chesspieces of everyone he’s ever met, with him as the main player

-- Don't Think.
-Feel – Alvis failed to grasp to concept of conjurations, opting instead to remain cold-hearted and analytical with a crossbow CHECK
+Don't Think.
+Feel – Alvis failed to grasp to concept of sorcery and spontaneous casting, opting instead to remain cold-hearted and analytical with a crossbow

-- "Groundhog Day" Loop – what it looked like at first, until the team figured out the pattern to the dreams they were seeing CHECK
+"Groundhog Day" Loop – what it looked like at first, until the team figured out the pattern to the dreams they were seeing.

 Session 10 - Dirty job